-- Skiers and snowboarders may not see small jumps in certain areas because of blockage of shadows
+- Skiers and snowboarders may not notice small jumps in certain regions because of blockage of shadows.

 - Not worth in snowy surroundings since reflections of snow are not polarized.

-- If the sun is very high or very low polarized lenses don’t help much.
+- If the sun is very high or low, polarized lenses don’t help much.

-- Tilting your head may weaken usefulness of polarized lenses because its filters block horizontal light most efficient when you hold your head in normal position.
+- Tilting your head may weaken the usefulness of polarized lenses.
+Its filters block horizontal light most efficiently when you hold your head in a normal position.

 - Polarized lenses always have some color (the darker, the better), so obtaining clear lenses is impossible.